laravel/docs/collections.md

 <a name="method-sortkeysdesc"></a>
 #### `sortKeysDesc()` {#collection-method}

-This method has the same signature as the [`sortKeys`](#method-sortkeys) method, but will sort the the collection in the opposite order.
+This method has the same signature as the [`sortKeys`](#method-sortkeys) method, but will sort the collection in the opposite order.

 <a name="method-splice"></a>
 #### `splice()` {#collection-method}